-Have you ever wanted to dance a perfectly choreographed rumba in the arms of your favorite celebrity?
-Or teach them a tango and partner up to perform before a panel of judges?
-Then you’ve probably dreamed about joining the cast of “Dancing with the Stars.”
+Have you ever wanted to dance a perfect rumba in the arms of your favorite celebrity?
+Or teach them to tango and perform before a panel of judges?
+Then you’ve probably dreamed about joining the cast of “Dancing With the Stars.”

 JUMP TO